British Agricultural Revolution: Transportation infrastructure

 High wagon transportation costs made it uneconomical to ship commodities very far outside the market radius by road, generally limiting shipment to less than 20 or 30 miles to market or to a navigable waterway.
 Water transport was (and indeed still is) much more energy-efficient than land transport.
 In the early 19th century it cost as much to transport a ton of freight 32 miles by wagon over an unimproved road as it did to ship it 3,000 miles across the Atlantic.
 A horse could pull at most one ton of freight on the best type of improved roads (Macadam roads).
-Comparatively, a single horse could pull a barge weighing over 30 tons down a canal or river; a ship required no horses at all.
+Comparatively, a single horse could pull a barge weighing over 30 tons down a canal or river; a sailing ship required no horses at all.

 Commerce was aided by the expansion of roads and inland waterways.
 Road transport capacity grew from threefold to fourfold from 1500 to 1700, and many canals were built during a period known as Canal Mania, which enabled efficient water transport to more markets.
 Starting in the 1820s, railways were developed, which eventually reduced shipping costs by more than 90% compared to wagon transport.

 Land conversion, drainage and reclamation

 Beyond increased productivity per acre, various methods of creating more usable farmland were found.
 The simplest was to convert pastoral land for crops.
 Another way was improve land previously unfit for agriculture; the main way of doing this was through land drainage infrastructure.
-Across the Channel, Dutch and Flemish engineers had become experts in canal building, land drainage, and land reclamation due to the low-lying nature of their land and the consequent need to maximize its agricultural utility.
+Across the Channel, Dutch and Flemish engineers had become experts in canal building, land drainage, and land reclamation due to the low-lying nature of their land and the consequent need to maximise its agricultural utility.
 Dutch engineers like Cornelius Vermuyden brought this technology to England, where it was used to massively improve drainage and create areas of new agricultural land.
 The Bedford Level Corporation was formed in 1663 and drained more than 95,000 acres in The Fens, making it suitable for agriculture.
-Nationally, the Commissions of Sewers Act 1708 revitalized the governance of land drainage in England and Wales, making land reclamation a national project.
-Land drainage projects increased the amount of arable land in Great Britain by 10 to 30 percent.
+Nationally, the Commissions of Sewers Act 1708 revitalised the governance of land drainage in England and Wales, making land reclamation a national project.
+Land drainage projects increased the amount of arable land in Great Britain by 10 to 30 per cent.

 Animal husbandry technology also improved.
 Water-meadows were introduced in the late 16th century, and allowed livestock to return to the pasture earlier in the spring.
 This increased livestock yields, giving more hides, meat, milk, and manure as well as better hay crops.